oncomouse/dhsi2018/day01.md

 }
 ```

-The most important aspect of this is that functions can be stored in variables.
-And variables can be passed to other functions.
+Once a function is stored in a variable, it can be passed as a parameter to other functions:

 ```javascript
 var add = function (x,y) {